nuxt/nuxt/docs/3.api/3.utils/define-page-meta.md

 # `definePageMeta`

 `definePageMeta` is a compiler macro that you can use to set metadata for your **page** components located in the `pages/` directory (unless [set otherwise](/docs/api/configuration/nuxt-config#pages)).
-This way you can set custom metadata for each static or dynamic route of your Nuxt application.
+This way, you can set custom metadata for each static or dynamic route of your Nuxt application.

 ```vue [pages/some-page.vue]
 <script setup>